e271828e/Flight.jl/docs/notes/design/framework_spec.md

                                            : x.x_i + c.k_i*Δt*u.e)
 ```

-Honoring the reset only in `g` is legal and means something else: the state
+Honoring the reset only in `g` is legal, and it means something else.
+The
-still lands correctly at the next tick, but the *output at the engagement
+state still lands correctly at the next tick.
+But the *output at the
-tick* was already published from the stale state during the [sweep](#g-sweep) — and under
+engagement tick* was already published from the stale state during the [sweep](#g-sweep),
-ZOH the plant integrates a full step under it.
-That one-tick-late command is
+and under ZOH the plant integrates a full step under that stale command.
+That
-exactly the bump that bumpless transfer exists to remove, and no diagnostic
+one-tick-late command is exactly the bump that bumpless transfer exists to
-can catch it (both spellings are meaningful designs).
-The update stage cannot
+remove.
+No diagnostic can catch the bump: both spellings are meaningful
+designs.

-rescue its own [boundary](#g-boundary) — republish-from-`x⁺` is rejected (row 67) — so the
+The update stage cannot rescue its own [boundary](#g-boundary) — republish-from-`x⁺` is
-output stage is the *only* same-tick path.
-Today's hand-ordering (`f_init!`
+rejected (row 67) — so the output stage is the *only* same-tick path.
+Today's
-before `f_periodic!` in one call) is this contract enforced manually;
+hand-ordering (`f_init!` before `f_periodic!` in one call) is that contract
-[Appendix A][sA] carries it as the same-tick reset entry, and the
+enforced manually.
+[Appendix A][sA] carries the contract as the same-tick reset
-bumpless-engage answer ([§9.7][s9-7]) — engage semantics live in the FCS —
+entry, and the bumpless-engage answer ([§9.7][s9-7]) presupposes exactly this
+spelling — engage semantics live in the FCS.

-presupposes
-exactly this spelling.
-One relative outside the FCS: the landing gear's
+One relative lives outside the FCS.
+The landing gear's level-triggered
-level-triggered cross-component reset (`!wow` re-initializing the friction
+cross-component reset (`!wow` re-initializing the friction regulator every
-regulator every step) becomes an edge-triggered event owned by the regulator
+step) becomes an edge-triggered event owned by the regulator, a semantic
-— a semantic tightening recorded in the migration mapping ([§16][s16]).
-There the
+tightening recorded in the migration mapping ([§16][s16]).
+There the respelling is
-respelling is not a stylistic one: the continuous [tier](#g-tier) admits no input
+not a stylistic one: the continuous [tier](#g-tier) admits no input spelling at all,
-spelling at all, because only handlers write `x` ([§3.1][s3-1]), so the event is
+because only handlers write `x` ([§3.1][s3-1]).
+The event is therefore necessity
-necessity rather than taste ([Appendix A][sA] carries the contract), and the
+rather than taste, and the reimplemented `PIVector`'s optional reset [face](#g-face)
-reimplemented `PIVector`'s optional reset [face](#g-face) ([§16][s16]) is sugar over
+([§16][s16]) is sugar over exactly that event.
+[Appendix A][sA] carries the
-exactly this event.
+continuous-reset contract too.

 ### 15.3 Torture test for the §9 staging shapes: filter, joystick and GUI